Variational integrator for the rotating shallow-water equations on the sphere: Numerical simulations

 \subsection{Case 3: Flow over an isolated mountain}

 Here, we consider the flow over a conically-shaped mountain which was also proposed in \cite{wil92}.
 The initial conditions, see Fig.~\ref{fig:initflow}, of this test case are the same as for Case 2 considered in the previous subsection, except that now $h_0=5960~[m]$ and $u_0=20~[m s^{-1}]$.
-The following bottom topography is imposed,
+The following bottom topography is imposed, \begin{linenomath} \end{linenomath} The mountain is centered at $\lambda_c=3\pi/2$ and $\theta_c=\pi/6$.
+Note that there is no analytical solution for this problem.